ekedonald/Implementing-a-Client-Server-Architecture-using-MySQL-Database-Management-System/README.md

 Client-Server refers to an architecture in which two or more computers are connected together over a network to send and receive requests from one another.
 In their communication, each machine has its role: the machine sending requests is usually referred to as a **Client** and the machine responding is called a **Server**.

-Clients and servers work together in a client-server architecture to enable communication, data exchange and the provision of services over a network.
+Clients and servers work together in a Client-Server Architecture to enable communication, data exchange and the provision of services over a network.
 This interaction is a fundamental concept in modern computing and is used in various applications, including web browsing, file sharing and database access.

 A simple diagram of a Web Client-Server Architecture is shown below: